Lucian Burdujan

-Lucian Burdujan (born 18 February 1984 in Piatra Neamț) is a Romanian footballer who plays for Gamma Ethniki club AEP Karagiannia F.C. as a striker or a winger.
+Lucian Burdujan (born 18 February 1984 in Piatra Neamț) is a Romanian footballer who has retired in 2017.

 Club career

-He started his career at Ceahlǎul in 2002.
+He started his career at Ceahlăul in 2002.
 In 2004, he transferred to FC Rapid București but failed to play regularly in the first eleven.
 His best spell at Rapid was during the first season, when he managed to score eight goals.
 He was injured for most of the 2006–07 season.

-In the summer of 2008, Burdujan left Rapid for SC Vaslui in exchange for Ştefan Mardare.
+In the summer of 2008, Burdujan left Rapid for SC Vaslui in exchange for Ștefan Mardare.
 He scored his first goal for Vaslui against Neftchi Baku in the UEFA Intertoto Cup.
 At the end of the 2008–09 season, he was Vaslui's top scorer in all competitions, with eleven goals, tied with Mike Temwanjera.

 On 5 April 2011, now playing for Steaua București, Burdujan scored the first and fifth goals in Steaua's 5–0 home victory over Unirea Urziceni.

 Burdujan left Steaua, signing a two-and-a-half-year contract with Ukrainian team Chornomorets on 24 June 2011.

 On 18 September 2014 it was announced Burdujan had joined Hoverla Uzhhorod from Tavriya Simferopol.